Materials graph tutorial – Lens Studio

 And the waves don’t count, because they’re calculated after this Surface Position node is getting its data.

-In order to tell the noise to be at its strongest in the middle and weaker as it reaches one of the edges, we need to multiply the output of the noise by a map of the plane that has a value of 1 in the middle and a value of 0 around the edges.
+In order to tell the noise to be at its strongest in the middle and weaker as it reaches the edges, we need to multiply the output of the noise by a shape on the plane that has a value of 1 in the middle and a value of 0 around the edges.
+Like a mask.

 Believe it or not, but we’re actually almost there.
 Think about it this way: the red channel is already doing a smooth ramp towards the edge on the right.
 It’s just doing the same but in negative values on the left.